tianzhiya/DPFNet/README.md

-# FDAFusion
+# DPFNet
 Code of DPFNet

 ## Tips:<br>
 Due to file size issues, the training set has been removed from the code and the MSRS dataset can be downloaded here: https://github.com/Linfeng-Tang/MSRS
 Place the downloaded training dataset under: train/MSRS path.

-The model we trained on the MSRS dataset can be downloaded here:https://drive.google.com/file/d/1Y-wGVcw0cTHcG4OTv6SgGsavRHDGMCqp/view?usp=sharing.
+The model we trained on the MSRS dataset can be downloaded here:[https://drive.google.com/file/d/1Y-wGVcw0cTHcG4OTv6SgGsavRHDGMCqp/view?usp=sharing](https://drive.google.com/file/d/1TOroo4kFWw5K-vBA177qBDhD_q1aHGg_/view?usp=sharing).
 Place it in the checkpoints directory.

 ## To Train
 Run "** python train.py**" to train your model.